linode/docs/docs/guides/databases/postgresql/how-to-back-up-your-postgresql-database/index.md

 ## Next Steps

 PostgreSQL also offers more advanced ways to back up your databases.
 The [official docs](https://www.postgresql.org/docs/9.1/static/continuous-archiving.html) describe how to set up continuous archiving and point-in-time recovery.
-This is a much more complex process, but it can maintain a constant archive of your database and make it possible to replay PostgreSQL's logs to recover the state of the database at any point in the past.
+This is a much more complex process, but it can maintain a constant archive of your database.
+You can replay PostgreSQL's logs to recover the state of the database at any point in the past.

 This method can also be helpful if you have a very large database although continuously archiving a large database consumes resources.
 Since the process is ongoing, there is no need to make frequent and time consuming full backups.